pjpsoares/bouncy-ball/README.md

 ## Running the app

+If you run:

+    grunt serve

-If you run 'grunt serve', a local server will be spawned.
+a local server will be spawned.
 If some of the development files change, the server will be restarted.

+If you run:

+    grunt serveDist

-If you run 'grunt serveDist', a local server will be spawned but it will serve the minified version of the site.
+a local server will be spawned but it will serve the minified version of the site.

+If you run:

+    grunt build

-If you run 'grunt build', you'll first validate the app running eslint and then jasmine (for unit tests) and then will create the dist path, with the minified files.
+you'll first validate the app running eslint and then jasmine (for unit tests) and then will create the dist path, with the minified files.